wenkaiingermany/NCE_03/Lesson_29.md

 do sth. for oneself
 So great is our passion for doing things for ourselves, that we are becoming increasingly less dependent on specialized labor.

+### A man who had broken his right leg was taken to hospital a few weeks before Christmas.
+A man whose right leg had been broken ...

+take sb. to hospital
+send sb. to hospital
+go to hospital

+be in hospital
+be hospitalized

+leave hospital

+### From the moment he arrived there, he kept on pestering his doctor to tell him when he would be able to go home.
+From the moment when
+                at which  he arrived there...
+                that
+                \

+Since the moment he arrived there, he had kept on pestering ...

+keep (on) doing
+Why do you keep (on) making the same mistakes?
+How can I explain if you keep (on) interrupting me?
+In the process, he enjoyed himself thoroughly and kept telling everybody how much he hated hospitals.

+### He dreaded having to spend Christmas in hospital.

+dread + n. / doing
+She dreads getting old.

+dread to do 一做某事就害怕
+I dread to think what will happen if I fail.

+### Though the doctor did his best, the patient's recovery was slow.

+do / try one's best / utmost to do
+do everything / all one can to do
+give one's all to do
+spare no effort to do
+go all out to do
+go to great lengths to do
+The man went to great lengths to prove that the diamonds were real.

+### On Christmas Day, the man still had his right leg in plaster.
+... the man's right leg was still in plaster.
+on Easter Day
+at Christmas
+at Easter
+The only regular visitors to the monastery in winter are parties of skiers who go there at Christmas and Easter.

+### He spent a miserable day in bed thinking of all the fun he was missing.

+### The following day, however, the doctor consoled him by telling him that his chances of being able to leave hospital in time for new year celebrations were good.

+one's chances of doing ...
+the chances that ...
+   are good / high.
+   are small / slight / remote.

+His chances of winning the game are remote.
+The chances that he will win the game are remote.

+### The man took heart and, sure enough, on New Year's Eve he was able to hobble along to a party.
+take heart = be encouraged
+lost heart
+lose one's heart to ... 爱上某人

+sure enough = as expected

+### To compensate for his unpleasant experiences in hospital the man drank a little more than was good for him.

+... than what was good for him.
+It seems that man was making a real effort to understand the seasons 20,000 years earlier than has been supposed.

+The project requires more labor than has been put in because it is extremely difficult.

+We often advise him not to drink more wine than is good for his health.

+### In the process, he enjoyed himself thoroughly and kept telling everybody how much he hated hospital.
+..., he had a good / great time ...
+... kept telling everybody to what extent he hated hospitals.

+To what extent do you love her?
+I'll die for her.

+### He was still mumbling something about hospital at the end of the party when he slipped on a piece of ice and broke his left leg.

+主句 (进行时 / be about to do) + when ... 这时 突然

+slip on a piece of ice
+trip over a stone
+a slip of the pen 笔误
+a slip of the tongue